cjshaw1976/django-pageviewsplus/README.md

 ============
 Pageviews is a very simple middleware based page view counter.
 It's sole purpose is to increment page views.

-PageviewsPlus adds the ability to ignore a list of user agents such as search engine bots.
+PageviewsPlus adds the ability to ignore a list of urls and user agents such as search engine bots.
+A default list is included for both.